LCTT/TranslateProject/sources/talk/20220421 How to Build a Career in Open Source.md

 * Be a maintainer, doing things that an engineer is expected to do like reviewing, designing, documenting, and helping others contribute.
 * The key to good contribution is ‘paying it forward’, which means helping newcomers by sharing experiences and wisdom, and making sure they don’t commit mistakes.

-Get sponsored to work in open source: As an individual, if you are working for a project that is built by a company, you can ask for funding.
+#### Get sponsored to work in open source

+ As an individual, if you are working for a project that is built by a company, you can ask for funding.
 It is important to note that only if your contribution is significant will the organisation be happy to sponsor you.
 However, if you have built your own project that has a significant user base, you could ask for funding from users.

 As an organisation, you can raise money through platforms like Open Collective, Patreon and GitHub Sponsors, where people donate to your project.
 Open source grants like Linux Foundation and Mozilla Foundation also provide funds to support projects.
 GitHub has given 15 Indian contributors grants for their projects.